data-apis/scipy-2023-presentation/paper.rst

 * In a similar vein, APIs should support JIT compilers.
 For example, the type of any function's output should only depend on the types of the inputs.

+* The API is primarily functional (e.g., `xp.any(x)` instead of `x.any()`).
+  Outside of Python dunder operators, there are only a few method defined on the array object.
+Functional APIs are already preferred for must array libraries.
+Functional code is easier to read, especially for expressions with many mathematical functions and operations.
+Additionally, functions make it clearer that an operation returns a new array rather than mutating the input array in-place, which is avoided in the specification (see the next bullet point).

+* Copy-view behavior and mutability is not required.
+Array libraries may implement mutation but the behavior of in-place mutation with views is not guaranteed by the spec.
+Operations producing "views" on existing data is considered an implementation detail and should not be relied on for portability across libraries.
+The `out` keyword is omitted from API definitions.

 * No value-based casting.
 The output data type of any function or operation should depend only on the input data type(s), not the array values.